 Joint Professional Staff Human Resource Committee (JPSHRC)

-The Human Resource Planning process is intended to provide departments with the opportunity to assess staffing needs related to the department's clinical and academic deliverables and to create Departmental 5-year Human Resource Plans.
-This is an ongoing process as each year the departments are asked to update their plans incorporating the fifth year.
+The Human Resource Planning process is intended to provide departments with the opportunity to assess staffing needs related to the department's clinical and academic deliverables and to create Departmental Human Resource Plans.
+This is an ongoing process as each year the departments are asked to update their HR plans.

 The Joint Professional Staff Human Resource Committee (JPSHRC) establishes criteria for HR plans and approves Credentialed Professional Staff positions.